What is a tension headache?

-If the history is consistent with tension-type headaches and the neurological exam is normal, no further diagnostic testing may be necessary.
-However, if the headache is not found to be the primary problem, then other tests may be needed to determine the cause.
+If the history suggests tension headaches and the neurological exam is normal, no further testing may be needed.
+But, if the headache is not found to be the main problem, then other tests may be needed to determine the cause such as:

 - Blood tests.
 Various blood and other lab tests may be run to check for underlying conditions.

 - Sinus X-rays.
-A diagnostic imaging procedure to evaluate for congestion, infection, or other problems that may be corrected.
+An imaging test to check for congestion, infection, or other problems that may be corrected.

 - Computed tomography scan (also called a CT or CAT scan).
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal images (often called slices) of the body.
+An imaging procedure that uses X-rays and a computer to make horizontal images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

 How are tension headaches treated?

-The ultimate goal of treatment is to stop headaches from occurring.
-Adequate headache management depends on reducing stress and tension.
-Some suggestions for tension headache management include:
+The goal of treatment is to stop headaches from occurring.
+Good headache management depends on reducing stress and tension.
+Some suggestions include: